kubestellar/kubestellar/test/scale-infra/README.md

     The above command creates the required AWS infrastructure including a VPC, security groups and EC2 instances.
 Then, it creates a Kubernetes cluster deployed using Kubeadm.
 Lastly, it deploys the KubeStellar core components.
 You can use the flag `--ks-release` to specify the KubeStellar release.
 Kubestellar is deployed using the [KS helmchart](https://github.com/kubestellar/kubestellar/tree/main/core-chart) configured with a ITS of type host.

-    You can also use the flag `--vpc-name` to specify the name for the [AWS virtual private cloud](https://docs.aws.amazon.com/vpc/latest/userguide/what-is-amazon-vpc.html) to deploy your infrastructure in a logically isolated virtual network: *we strongly recommend to use your name or AWS IAM user ID*.
+    Use the flag `--vpc-name` to specify the name for the [AWS virtual private cloud](https://docs.aws.amazon.com/vpc/latest/userguide/what-is-amazon-vpc.html) to deploy your infrastructure in a logically isolated virtual network: *We highly advise utilizing your name or the AWS IAM user ID as the identifier for your VPC*.
+Furthermore, use the flag `--aws-ami` to specify the Amazon machine image ID, and recall that it's region dependent.

     Upon completion of the script's execution, an Ansible inventory file containing the IP addresses of the nodes that constitute the Kubernetes cluster will be generated at the current directory at `.data/hosts_core`.